Complete Basics of CNC Machining Technology for Beginners

 Step 3: Machining

-Common Types of CNC Technology
+Common Types of CNC Machining

-CNC Milling Technology
+CNC Milling

 CNC milling is a high-precision, versatile machining process used to remove material from a solid block to form a specific shape or design.
 It requires the use of a CNC system to control a multi-point cutting tool (usually a milling cutter) with extremely high precision.
 During this process, the workpiece is firmly mounted on the table and the milling cutter rotates at high speed to systematically remove material.
 This method is particularly suitable for machining flat surfaces, but its application range goes far beyond simple shapes.